SocialSkyInc/docker-gluster/README.md

 ## Verifying GlusterFS server pod is functional

-Once you have your server pod created, run `oc exec glusterd -- gluster volume status testvol details`, you should see `Status: Started`.
+Once you have your server pod created, run `oc exec glusterd -- gluster volume info testvol`, you should see `Status: Started`.
 If you haven't seen it, wait a short time until it's successfully deployed.

 # Creating Persistent Volume and Claim